Naomi Campbell: 1987–1997 Supermodel status

 In the mid-1990s, Campbell branched out into other areas of the entertainment industry.
 Her novel Swan, about a supermodel dealing with blackmail, was released in 1994.
 It was ghostwritten by Caroline Upcher, with Campbell stating that she "just did not have the time to sit down and write a book."
 That same year, she released her album Babywoman, which was named after designer Rifat Ozbek's nickname for Campbell.
 Produced by Youth and Tim Simenon, the album was only commercially successful in Japan, with its only single, "Love and Tears", reaching No. 40 on the charts.
 Babywoman was mocked by critics, inspiring the Naomi Awards.
 During the mid-1990s, Campbell also had small roles in Miami Rhapsody and Spike Lee's Girl 6, as well as a recurring role on the second season of New York Undercover.

 1998–2012: Other ventures

 In 1998, Time declared the end of the supermodel era.
 Campbell continued modelling, both on the catwalk and, more frequently, in print.
 In 1999, she signed her first cosmetics contract with Cosmopolitan Cosmetics, a division of Wella, through which she launched several signature fragrances.
 In November of that year, she posed with 12 other top models for the "Modern Muses" cover of the Millennium Issue of American Vogue, shot by Annie Leibovitz.
 The following month, she appeared in a white string bikini and furs on the cover of Playboy.
-In May 2001, she hosted, alongside supermodel Elle Macpherson the 50th Miss Universe pageant.
+In September 2000 she became the first black model on the cover for Vogue Russia.
+The cover was shot by photographer Robin Derrick, who was also the creative director for British Vogue at the time.
+In May 2001, she hosted, alongside supermodel Elle Macpherson, the 50th Miss Universe pageant.
 In October 2001, she appeared with rapper Sean "Puff Daddy" Combs on the cover of British Vogue, with the headline "Naomi and Puff: The Ultimate Power Duo".